fireland15/rpc-gen/readme.md

 The primary part of a definition file is a RPC statement.
 It looks something like:

 ```
-rpc AssignUser(AssignUserRequest) AssignUserResponse
+rpc AssignUser(request AssignUserRequest) AssignUserResponse
 ```

 The `rpc` keyword indicates the statement is for an RPC method.
-Then, the name of the method, its arguments, and finally the return value.
-Both the argument type and return value are optional.
+Then, the name of the method, its parameters, and finally the return value.
+The return value can be omitted.

 The definition file also defines the data models of the service.
 For example: